 Go put your creed into your deed.
 Ralph Waldo Emerson

 Whatever you condemn, you have done yourself.
 Georg Groddeck

-It is easier to point out faults and weaknesses in others than it is to recognize our own.
+It is easier for us to point out faults and weaknesses in others than it is for us to recognize our own.
 It is easier to label others as self-righteous, hypocritical or two-faced than it is for us to label ourselves.
 It is this very thing or condition that is the definition and essence of being self-righteous.

-Self-righteousness is created and generated from within.
-There are not many of us who do not suffer from it on some basis.
+Self-righteousness is self-imposed from within.
+There are probably none of us who do not suffer from it on some basis.
 Some have severe self-righteousness issues that need addressing.
 The root cause has to do with a combination of ignorance and issues with the self.
 The more problems we have with poor self-image and not liking ourselves, the more likely we focus on the faults of others before focusing on our own.
 The old adage says people who live in glass houses should not thrown stones.
-One way to avoid or minimize the possibility of being a hypocrite or self-righteous bigot is to be careful and not allow ourselves to judge others.
-We would be much more effective by trying to be good examples and try our absolute best not to be being self righteous judges.
+One way to avoid or minimize the possibility of being a hypocrite or self-righteous bigot is to be very careful and not allow ourselves to judge others.
+We would be much more effective by trying to be good examples and not by being self righteous judges.